taniannguyen/School_District_Analysis/README.md

 ## Results

 - How is the district summary affected?
-  - There were no change in the district summary from the change that was done on the dataset.
+  - There were no changes in the district summary from the change that was done on the dataset.

 Original District Summary without Change
 ![Original District Summary](Images/district_summary_df_original.png)